No. 20 Baylor Bears tip off season at home against the Auburn Tigers - WTOP News

 Sioux Falls, South Dakota; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: The No. 20 Baylor Bears open the season at home against the Auburn Tigers.
+BOTTOM LINE: The No. 20 Baylor Bears start the season at home against the Auburn Tigers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.